antoniwan/bsky_follower/README.md

 ## Features

 - Login to Bluesky using your credentials
-- Follow users from a predefined list
+- Follow users from a database
 - Filter users by minimum follower count
 - Simulation mode to preview actions
 - Track already followed users
 - Update follower counts automatically
 - Fetch and save top users from Bluesky directory
+- Enhanced logging with debug mode
+- SQLite database for reliable data storage

 ## Requirements

 - Go 1.16 or later
 - Bluesky account credentials
-- `users.json` file with target users (optional)

 ## Setup